Accomplished Orlando Lawyer Fights for Clients in Felony Cases

 With so much at stake, you should hire the most qualified criminal defense attorney you can find.
 Mr. Yates has a 25-year track record of success and is determined to provide a robust defense on your behalf.

-Contact a felony defense attorney in Orlando for a free consultation
+Contact a felony defense attorney in Orlando for a consultation

 Conviction for a state or federal felony crime can totally disrupt your life.
-If you face such charges, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule your free consultation.
+If you face such charges, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule a consultation.